I want to lose my virginity before I have sex.

 In fact, decades back, when tampons were new on the scene, tampon manufacturers had to do a lot of public education to young women who were terrified that using tampons would mean they weren't virgins anymore for exactly this reason.

-Back in the day when people didn't understand women's bodies -- and in some places and groups still, because some folks are still ignorant to what the realities of women's bodies are -- virginity was defined as being all about the hymen when there were (and in some places, again, there still are, however misguided) cultural imperatives to try and "prove" a woman's virginity.
+Back in the day when people didn't understand bodies of people with vaginas -- and in some places and groups still, because some folks are still ignorant to what the realities of those bodies are -- virginity was defined as being all about the hymen when there were (and in some places, again, there still are, however misguided) cultural imperatives to try and "prove" a woman's virginity.
 But over time, the more clear physiological realities became, more and more people started figuring out that that was an error.
-Plenty of women who have not had sex do not have intact -- even partially intact -- hymens.
-And because the process of the hymen wearing away is gradual, and hymenal tissue is pretty thin and stretchy, plenty of women who HAVE had sex will sometimes still have partial hymens for a while.
+Plenty of people with vaginas who have not had sex do not have intact -- even partially intact -- hymens.
+And because the process of the hymen wearing away is gradual, and hymenal tissue is pretty thin and stretchy, plenty of people with vaginas who HAVE had sex will sometimes still have partial hymens for a while.
 My friend Hanne Blank, in researching her book on virginity, even found a case of a woman who gave birth with a partial hymen intact, and it remained intact through her childbirth, believe it or not!
 (And we can all agree, I think, that a woman who is in labor is not a virgin.)

 If you choose to subscibe to the idea of virginity -- and that's totally optional, just like believing in the Easter Bunny, in democracy or in reincarnation is optional -- the smarter way to define it that isn't so flawed is having it simply be about having some form of sex with another person or not.
 In other words, it's a bit of an oxymoron to suggest you can lose your virginity before you have sex with someone else, because the way virginity is most often defined is AS having sex with someone else.

 If you're a few inches into your vagina with your fingers and feeling some resistance or an "end" you're likely either just pushing against one of your vaginal walls or you ARE at the end of your vagina: it ends with the cervix.
-On average, when a woman isn't highly sexually aroused, the vagina is only a few inches deep.
-When a woman gets sexually aroused or excited, the vagina "tents," -- balloons to become deeper and wider, and the cervix pulls back.
+On average, when a person with a vagina isn't highly sexually aroused, the vagina is only a few inches deep.
+When a person with a vagina gets sexually aroused or excited, the vagina "tents," -- balloons to become deeper and wider, and the cervix pulls back.
 So, if and when you are having vaginal sex with someone else, it will make more room for what is being put inside of it.
 Regardless, if you're putting (clean!) fingers into your vagina and pushing against something and it isn't painful and feels just fine, there's no reason to worry about injuring yourself.

 Ultimately, know that if and when you choose a sexual partner, sex makes everyone feel pretty vulnerable: it's highly intimate stuff.
 So, it's important to choose to be with someone where our bodies being as our bodies are feels emotionally okay and safe, and where it's fine that you're new to sex.